 It’s worth noting that although these single-layered blankets were relatively quick and easy to make, reversible double layered flannelette blankets are even easier.
 They’re warmer and more absorbent, but the thickness means they take longer to dry.
 These lightweight single layered dry cloths are a perfect compromise.
 If you’re looking for a warmer blanket, check out our reversible blankets instead.

-Making a DIY Flannelette Dog Blanket with Hemmed Edges
+Making DIY Flannelette Dog Blankets with Hemmed Edges

 Supplies and Materials

-To make a similar DIY flannelette dog blanket, you will need flannelette fabric or a flannelette sheet, suitable thread in a coordinating colour, cutting tools, and a sewing machine.
-The blanket can be fully hand sewn but it would be a very long sewing project!
+To make a similar DIY flannelette dog blanket, you will need flannelette fabric or a flannelette sheet, suitable thread in a coordinating colour, cutting tools, and a sewing machine (affiliate link).
+The blanket can be fully hand sewn, but it would be a very long sewing project!
+It’s a quick and easy DIY with a sewing machine.
 Everything can be measured and cut with scissors, but a rotary cutter, mat, and straight edges are handy if you have them.
 An iron and ironing board (with pressing cloth if needed) are also highly recommended for this project.

 - Flannelette sheet or fabric